rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240226_New York Times Podcasts.md

 *  Right.
 *  Which every, every, when you're in this process, every day seems like a year.
 *  We've been waiting and waiting to have a child and we were on the cusp.
-*  And so the thought of having to wait, you know, another year or even another six months
+*  And so the thought of having to wait another year or even another six months is really
-*  is really hard for us.
+*  hard for us.
 *  How did you end up spending this day, Friday, the day where you thought that you were going
 *  to begin a journey towards having a child and instead you didn't because of this ruling?
 *  I mean, I spoke with my mom, my dad and my sister all today.